-On today's Brian Lehrer Show we are taking calls and collecting stories from those with connections to the civil rights movement.
+On today's Brian Lehrer Show we are taking calls and collecting stories from those with connections to 1964's Freedom Summer in Mississippi.
 Here is Brian Lehrer Show producer Jody Avirgan's contribution.

 I hate the attitude and position of the Northern whites and despise myself when I think that way.
 Lately I’ve been feeling homesick and longing for pleasant old Westport and sailing and swimming and my friends.
 I don’t quite know what to do because I can’t ignore my desire to go home and yet I feel I am a much weaker person than I like to think I am because I do have these emotions.
 I’ve always tried to avoid situations which aren’t so nice, like arguments and dirty houses and now maybe Mississippi.

 I asked my father if I could stay down here for a whole year and I was almost glad when he said “no” that we couldn’t afford it because it would mean supporting me this year in addition to three more years of college.
 I have a desire to go home and to read a lot and go to Quaker meetings and be by myself so I can think about all this rather than being in the middle of it all the time.
 But I know if my emotions run like they have in the past, that I can only take that pacific sort of life for a little while and then I get the desire to be active again and get involved with knowing other people.

 I guess this all sounds crazy and I seem to always think out my problems as I write to you.
 I am angry because I have a choice as to whether or not to work in the Movement and I am playing upon that choice and leaving here.
 I wish I could talk with you ’cause I’d like to know if you ever felt this way about anything.
 I mean have you ever despised yourself for your weak conviction or something.
 And what is making it worse is that all those damn northerners are thinking of me as a brave hero.